 The piriformis muscle is a fan shaped muscle that attaches to the big bone on the outside of our hip called the greater trochanter as well as to the front portion of our sacrum, or the tail/sit bone.
 It is responsible for turning our hip outwards, much like when you sit in the “figure 4” position with your ankle over your other knee.

-The problem that can arise with this piriformis muscle is that it can spasm and cause a literal pain in the butt, which we refer to as a trigger point.
+One problem that can arise with this piriformis muscle is that it can spasm and cause a literal pain in the butt, which we refer to as a trigger point– it’s like a local spasm.
 The piriformis may also just get tight and will restrict our hip movements, mainly our ability to turn our leg out and sit in that “figure 4” position.

-Another source of symptoms may be from a medical condition called piriformis syndrome (not to be confused with trochanteric bursitis or greater trochanteric pain syndrome), which is an anatomic variation of the path of the sciatic nerve.The sciatic nerve is composed of two parts, and what happens with piriformis syndrome is that one (or both) of the parts of the sciatic nerve run THROUGH the muscle itself, which can cause symptoms such as pain, tingling, and discomfort in the low back, glutes, and down into the back of the leg.
+Another source of pain may be from a nerve condition (not to be confused with trochanteric bursitis), which is an anatomic variation of the path of the sciatic nerve.The sciatic nerve is composed of two parts, and in some people, one (or both) of the parts of the sciatic nerve run through the muscle itself, which can cause problems such as pain, tingling, and discomfort in the low back, glutes, and down into the back of the leg (just like sciatica).

-However, in the absence of piriformis syndrome, issues such as tightness, spasms, or other pathology of the piriformis muscle may cause irritation of the sciatic nerve as both live near one another.
+However, in the absence of piriformis syndrome, issues such as tightness, spasms, or other problems of the piriformis muscle may cause irritation of the sciatic nerve as both live near one another.

 How to get help for Piriformis Pain and Spasm

 If you or someone you know is suffering from symptoms related to piriformis syndrome or back pain that may be associated with the piriformis, please contact us!
 We are piriformis syndrome specialists who are determined to get you back to doing the activities you love!